The Impacts of the SAMP for you and your community

-Seattle-Tacoma International Airport is currently undergoing the largest and longest expansion in its history, collectively known as the Sustainable Airport Master Plan (SAMP).
-But because this is not one mega-project but rather 1dozens of individual items, you’re probably not aware of what the cumulative effects will mean for you and your community.
+Seattle-Tacoma International Airport is currently undergoing the largest and longest expansion in its history, collectively known as the Sustainable Airport Master Plan.
+The SAMP is 1thirty one separate projects that will increase flights by at least a third in the next ten years.
+But it’s happening inside the airport property, so you’re probably not aware of what this will mean for you and your community.

 Since the last expansion (the Third Runway Project–2008) flight operations have increased by almost a third, moving Sea-Tac Airport from seventeenth to the eighth busiest in the U.S. The 2SAMP will allow the airport to continue to increase passenger and cargo flights at that same pace.
-Despite what you may have heard there is no slowing down!
+Despite what you may have heard there is no slowing down and there is no ‘second airport’ on the way!

 During previous expansions a review of potential community impacts would occur before construction.
-But much of the SAMP has already been built, before any environmental review.
-And unlike previous expansions, the 3SAMP is moving forward with a less detailed form of review known as an Environmental Assessment (EA), rather than the far more thorough Environmental Impact Statement (EIS).
+But much of the SAMP has already been built– before any environmental review.
+And unlike previous expansions, the 3SAMP is moving forward with a form of review known as an Environmental Assessment (EA).
+This is far less rigorous than the more typical Environmental Impact Statement (EIS).

 The Negative Impacts